Choosing Your Major

-This page is designed to provide informational resources and perspective to help you choose a major at USC.
+This page is designed to provide informational resources and a perspective to help you choose a major at USC.

 Some students know exactly what they want to do for a living and start learning the skills needed for a specific career as soon as they get to college.
 Others study a wide range of topics and focus on developing broader-based skills.
-Undergraduate majors at USC may be subdivided into three general areas:
+Undergraduate majors at USC may be subdivided into three general areas: Academic majors, Professional-school majors, and Career-specific majors.

 Professional-school majors are designed to educate and train individuals in concentrated areas of work or occupations.
-For example, if a student is interested in learning about City governance or administration, the student may consider a major in Policy, Planning and Development.
+For example, if a student is interested in learning about City Governance or Administration, the student may consider a major in Policy, Planning and Development.
 Or, a student interested in becoming a professional actor may consider majoring in Theatre.
 Professional-school majors lend themselves to understanding context and line of work.
-You are not required to have a major in one of the professional schools to work in related field.
+You are not required to have a major in one of the professional schools to work in a related field.

 Career-specific majors are designed to educate and train individuals for specific careers or line of work where licensure or credentials are typically required.
 Both the skill sets and knowledge acquired from the undergraduate major are specifically applied to the nature of the work.
 More importantly, you cannot be employed in the line of work unless you have the specific education and training required.